 UPDATE: Check out a later post for an Apple Pie Recipe with Lower Sugar and for a Recipe for Gluten Free Baked Apple.

 This article was posted on Tuesday, October 3rd, 2006 at 2:28 pm and is filed under Apple Pie, Countries & Cultures, Desserts, English, English Nursery Rhymes, Languages, Mama Lisa, Nursery Rhymes, Recipes of the World, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply